 There is a 96% chance of the Fed reducing its target interest rate by 25 basis points in October 2019.

 Federal Reserve interest rate hikes have historically impacted new originations more than rate cuts.

 Federal Reserve rate changes do not affect the interest rates that deposit accounts pay.

 40% of people say they will be more confident in the economy if the Fed cuts rates.

 The Federal Reserve has increased its target rate nine times since December 2015, with two decreases in 2019.

 Interest rates on financial products, from credit cards to car loans and mortgages, are generally based on some sort of benchmark rate, which in turn is influenced by the Federal Reserve’s target interest rate in one way or another.
 So when the Fed’s target rises or falls, the interest rates consumers pay, and the overall cost of borrowing do too.
 The rates we earn on deposit accounts aren’t nearly as quick to react.

 The vast majority of credit card rates are variable, tied to the Prime Rate.
-As a result, we expect to see credit card rates decrease about the same amount as the Fed’s target.
+However, issuers have ways to compensate for decreases in this index rate.
+As a result, we expect to see credit card rates decrease by about 4 basis points for every 25-basis point cut in the Fed’s target.

 However, that is not to say Fed rate changes don’t make mortgages more or less expensive for new borrowers.
 WalletHub’s analysts estimate that this rate cut has already decreased the cost of new mortgages by around 10 basis points.

-- WalletHub expects the average APR on a 48-month new car loan to fall by around 15 basis points in the months following a 25-basis point rate cut by the Fed.
+- WalletHub expects the average APR on a 48-month new car loan to fall by around 4 basis points in the months following a 25-basis point rate cut by the Fed.